tfournet/OSAPP/README.md

 * Perch Sensor
   * Traffic is mirrored from each VLAN to the Perch Sensor using the host operating system
   * Logging data (syslog) streamed from firewall and host server
-  * Palo-style Blocklists from Perch
+  * Palo-style Blocklists from Perch to OPNsense config
+* Containers using Podman
+  * Currently this runs a CyberCNS container if a site identifier is entered